FAQ – Atelier SUSHI Hands-On Sushi Workshop

 Q: Where is Atelier SUSHI located?

-A: We are located near Kiyomizu-dera Temple and the main hotel districts in Kyoto, making it easy to combine your sushi workshop with sightseeing in the city.
-Directions to our venue can be found on the Location page of our site.
+A: Many sushi workshops in Kyoto are located near central sightseeing areas.
+Atelier SUSHI is conveniently situated near Kiyomizu-dera Temple and the main hotel districts, making it easy to combine your workshop with sightseeing.
+Directions are available on our Location page.

 Q: Who can join the workshop?